14 Lessons From The Psychology of Money That Can Help You Build Wealth

 Define the Game You’re Playing

 Trying to win someone else’s game is the fastest way to lose your own.
-Housel reminds us that not everyone is playing for the same goals, or timelines.
-Some people want early retirement, others want career status, some just want stability.
+Housel reminds you that not everyone is playing for the same goals or timelines, and that’s one of the most important money lessons you can learn.

-The Mindset Shifts That Make People Wealthy (Or Keep People Broke)
+Related: The Mindset Shifts That Make People Wealthy (Or Keep People Broke)

 Respect the Mess.
 There Is No Single Right Answer, Just the Answer That Works for You

-Money advice often sounds too clean.
-Save this much, invest in that, retire at this age.
-But life isn’t neat, and neither is finance.
-Housel makes it clear: the goal isn’t to find the “best” system, it’s to find the one that fits you.
+Money advice often sounds too clean: save this much, invest in that, retire at this age.
+Housel points out that real life isn’t neat, and neither is the psychology of money.

 The Psychology of Money: Wealth That Actually Lasts

-🙋♂️If you like what you just read, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube. 💪 Also be sure to follow DadisFIRE on MSN💰
+🙋♂️If you like what you just read, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube. 💪